Ready to join a class...

-How can we help our children feel safe, secure and happy in an ever changing world?
+Doing our part in helping our children be happier and healthier in an ever changing world?

-This is what we asked ourselves when we decided to teach Junior Warriors the Shaolin Arts in a non-violent and useful way to create less harm for ourselves and others.
+We teach Junior Warriors the Shaolin Arts in a non-violent and useful way to create less harm for ourselves and others.

 As parents ourselves we appreciate that it is not always easy, for the child or the parent, to deal with the challenges we face.
 At the most basic level we just want the best for our children, we want them to grow up being healthy, happy and to have the right tools and skills to do their best in life.
 That’s where Junior Warriors can really help.
 We take all the wonderful energy of your kids and channel it into the practice of Kung Fu.

 Naturally each child is different, some might have so much energy, at home or school, that they are literally bouncing off the walls.
 Others struggle with an apparent lack of confidence, which can affect their ability to socialise with other children or apply themselves to new challenges.
 Some have difficulty in concentrating or have anger issues.
 All of these issues seem to fade away and normalise as a result of the practice, as it has done for countless others over the centuries.